niladridutt/niladridutt/README.md

 If you're starting your journey in machine learning, check out this [roadmap](https://github.com/niladridutt/McCarthy-AI-Roadmap) I maintain.

-##### Education :
-- University of California, Berkeley
-- SRM Institute of Science and Technology

 ##### Research Interests :

 - Generative Modeling